Dinesh-Kalamegam/one-way-interview-practice/README.md

 Simply choose a question, countdown time and question time limit then you should be good to go.

-Right now I think the bare bone functionality works.

-Not much thought has been put into the design yet (perhaps something with a corporate aesthetic) so overtime the UI should improve and more questions I find on GitHub will be added
+More of the UI and design has been worked though it definitely still needs a bit more polish

 ## Credits